 Mathematical inquiry processes: Make connections; test different cases; infer and explain rules.
 Conceptual field of inquiry: Base and index numbers; square numbers.

 Helen Hindle devised the prompt to generate a short inquiry about the relationship between base and index numbers.
 The product of two and five is 10, but will that work if the numbers are squared?
 Or cubed?
-The prompt could form the basis of a structured inquiry.
-Students verify the truth or otherwise of similar equations and generalise.
+Students generate their own examples and generalise.

-Helen Hindle trialled the prompt with her lower attaining classes in years 7 and 10.
-The year 7 class used the question and comment stems to express their uncertainty about the "little number".
+Helen Hindle trialled the prompt with her classes in years 7 and 10.
+Both classes had lower prior attainment for their age group.
+The year 7 class used the question and comment stems to express their uncertainty about the 'little number'.
 These are their questions and observations:

-In the top right-hand corner of the board we can see three students speculating about the law of indices: one claims 22 x 33 = 66 because you multiply the indices; a second student summed the indices and got 65; and the third went for 64 because the indices increase in consecutive numbers.
+In the top right-hand corner Helen has recorded three students' attempts to use a law of indices.
+One claims 22 x 33 = 66 because you multiply the indices; a second student has summed the indices and got 65; and the third went for 64 because the indices increase in consecutive numbers.

 Robert Dale, a teacher of mathematics at School 21 in Stratford (east London, UK), used the base and index prompt to initiate an online inquiry during the 2020 lockdown.
 He reports on the development of students' reasoning.